Have you noticed how there are still plenty of types of 2D games going around the market?

 Other well-known and well-loved examples of 2D platformers include Castlevania (1986) and Sonic the Hedgehog (1991).
 However, you will notice platformer games, like the other genres on this list, will often find themselves in hybrid form with other types of games

-Purely puzzle-based games can be fun, but it doesn’t always engage players long-term.
-Nowadays, you will see a ton of commercially available puzzle-based games paired with other video game genres.
+Purely puzzle-based games can be fun, but they don’t engage players all the time or long-term.
+Nowadays, you will see a ton of commercially available puzzle-based games paired with other genres of 2D games.
 One particularly popular hybrid is the puzzle-platformer, which combines the thrill of jumping and climbing platforms with your problem-solving skills.
 Great examples of this genre are Limbo (2010), Braid (2008), and Fez (2012).

 Do Side-scrollers Fall Under the Types of 2D Games?